msramalho/ninja-challenge/README.md

 # 2 - Don’t mess with my Shuriken
 ### Problem
 Replace `<OUR CODE GOES HERE>` by a condition that allows the ninja to detect that there was some sabotage.
 The ninja will perform 5 weapon attacks, reload, and attack 5 times once more, so as to kill both enemies (`DrunkenFist` and `FlyingPunch`) after 10 throws.
+I advise you to look at the code and to understand what is going on.
 ```javascript
 'use strict';